 Many of our programs are in conflict, post-conflict or other fragile states where we are tasked with meeting people’s most basic food and health care needs.
 These needs are greatest among the most vulnerable populations, including young children and pregnant and lactating women.

-In Haiti, ACDI/VOCA uses the preventing malnutrition in children under 2 approach (PM2A) developed by USAID’s Food and Nutrition Technical Assistance II Project (FANTA-2).
-To prevent malnutrition our staff combine conditional food rations with a suite of health care and education services including ante and postnatal care, treatment of childhood illness, immunization, growth monitoring and promotion, and care groups to reduce malnutrition in implementation areas.
+In Haiti, ACDI/VOCA used the preventing malnutrition in children under 2 approach (PM2A) developed by USAID’s Food and Nutrition Technical Assistance II Project (FANTA-2).
+To prevent malnutrition our staff combined conditional food rations with a suite of health care and education services including ante and postnatal care, treatment of childhood illness, immunization, growth monitoring and promotion, and care groups to reduce malnutrition in implementation areas.

 ACDI/VOCA’s programming in the Philippines’ Autonomous Region of Muslim Mindanao (ARMM) also focused on vulnerable women and children.
 The region’s hundreds of islands and islets make access to health care difficult.
 ACDI/VOCA addressed this challenge through our “Floating Clinic”—a boat equipped with an onboard health clinic that delivers mother- and child-centric health services to hard-to-reach islands.

 From Meeting Acute Health Needs to Making Long-term Gains

 Whether working in an emergency setting or one of chronic hunger and poverty, ACDI/VOCA’s programs always keep the long-view in sight: sustained health and economic growth for communities and people.

 ACDI/VOCA health and nutrition programs use training, technical assistance and public information campaigns to promote positive health and behavior change environments so that even once a program ends, people will consume more nutritious foods and practice better health and hygiene habits to maintain their health.